escummy/webpack-complete/README.md

-# The complete 'Webpack' starter guide to build in production
+# Complete Webpack 5 to build in production

 <!-- ## Travis CI badges and github actions
 # Logo: Framework, tool, base of the project not all  -->